Skip navigation

 Life insurance provides a financial safety net for your dependants in the event of your death, in the form of a tax-free cash lump sum.
 Your beneficiaries can use the money however they wish, such as to pay off the mortgage or meet household expenses that your income might otherwise have covered.

 A popular type of life cover is term life insurance, also known as fixed term insurance.
-This kind of policy stands for a defined period or a set term, usually between five and 30 years, and is considered invaluable by, for example, homeowners who wish to protect their mortgage payments or by parents wanting to ensure their children could afford to go to university should anything happen to them.
+This kind of policy stands for a defined period or a set term, often between 5 and 30 years, and is considered invaluable by, for example, homeowners who wish to protect their mortgage payments or by parents wanting to ensure their children could afford to go to university should anything happen to them.

-Term life cover is available as level term insurance or decreasing term insurance.
-With a level term policy, the lump sum your dependants would receive remains the same throughout the course of the term.
-With a decreasing policy, the amount they would receive reduces over the course of the term.
+With a decreasing policy, the amount you would receive reduces over the course of the term.
 Often, policyholders choose this option to reflect the decreasing balance of their mortgage, and the premiums can often be cheaper.

 What is life assurance?

 This type of policy is often viewed as an investment and can be a good way to ensure your funeral expenses are met or you can bequeath money to children and grandchildren.
-The premiums can, however, be pricier as a result, so it’s always a good idea to compare life insurance and life assurance to find the right policy for you.
+The premiums can, however, be pricier as a result, so it’s always a good idea to compare life insurance and life assurance to find the best policy for you.

 Maximum cover life assurance is a type of policy under which premiums get reviewed as you get older and can be adjusted in line with your needs.
 It’s important to note with maximum cover, however, that the premium hike can be quite high.